nicolasdao/webfunc/README.md

 ## Uploading Files & Images

 As mentioned before, webfunc's default behavior is to [automatically extract the payload as well as the route variables](#multiple-endpoints) into a json object.
 This includes the request with a __*multipart/form-data*__ content type.
-In that case, an object similar to the following will be stored under `params.yourVariableName`:
+In that case, an object similar to the following will be stored under `req.params.yourVariableName`:
 ```js
 {
   filename: "filename.ext",